DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

 normal        = normalize(mul((float3x3) ObjectToWorld3x4(), normal));
 ```

-In ray tracing, `Texture2D::Sample()` method is not supported because GPU device can not implicitly calculate derivatives,
+In ray tracing, `Texture2D::Sample()` method is not supported because the GPU can not implicitly calculate derivatives,
 so we have to calculate the texture mipmap level manually or provide explicit gradients for anisotropic filtering.
 In this tutorial
 we don't do that and just sample the finest mip level for simplicity: